Film Career Finder

 What Is Screenwriting?

-There’s no better place to start than with an explanation of what screenwriting is: storytelling in script format that is created for entertainment-related production.
+Screenwriting, also called scriptwriting, is storytelling in script format that is created for entertainment-related production.

 Like any good story, screenwriting thrives on conflict.
 A story with a character who has an easy and unchallenged life will not attract potential movie or TV fans.